-Intended learning outcomes Optimization deals with mathematical theory and methods aiming at analyzing and solving decision problems that arise in technology, economy, medicine, etc. The course gives a broad orientation of the field of optimization, with emphasis on basic theory and methods for continuous and discrete optimization problems in finite dimension, and it also gives some insight into its use for analyzing practical optimization problems.
-After the course, the student shall be able to: - identify optimization problems and classify them according to their properties, into, for example, linear and nonlinear, or continuous and discrete, problems - construct mathematical models of simple optimization problems - define and use basic concepts, such as, for example, local and global optimality, convexity, weak and strong duality, and valid inequalities - reproduce and apply basic theory for some common types of optimization problems, such as, for example, duality theory for linear optimization problems, and have knowledge about and be able to use optimality conditions, such as, for example, Bellman's equations, to determine the optimality of a given solution - describe and apply basic principles for solving some common types of optimization problems, such as, for example, branch-and-bound for discrete problems - use relaxations, and especially Lagrangian duality, to approximate optimization problems, and be able to estimate the optimal objective value through lower and upper bounds - use commonly available software for solving optimization problems of standard type.
-Course content Fundamental concepts within optimization, such as mathematical modelling, optimality conditions, convexity, sensitivity analysis, duality, and Lagrangean relaxation.
-Basic theory and methods for linear and nonlinear optimization, and integer and network optimization.
+Intended learning outcomes Optimization deals with mathematical theory and methods aiming at analyzing and solving decision problems that arise in technology, economy, medicine, etc. The course gives, together with the introductory course, a broad orientation of the field of optimization.
+After the course, the student shall: - be able to identify optimization problems and classify them according to their properties, into, for example, network problems or discrete problems - construct mathematical models of more complex optimization problems - have knowledge about and be able to apply basic solution principles for some classes of commonly appearing optimization problems, such as, for example, the simplex method for network flows - be able to use commonly available software for solving optimization problems that appear regularly in applications - be able to use relaxations to approximate optimization problems and heuristic methods for finding feasible solutions, and be able to estimate the optimal objective value through lower and upper bounds - have good knowledge about practical applications of optimization methodologies Course content A continuation of the material presented in the introductory course.
+The course includes more advanced topics within mathematical modelling, network optimization, sensitivity analysis in linear programming, discrete optimization, nonlinear optimization, and Lagrangian relaxation.
+Some new topics are also included, such as dynamic programming and heuristics.
 Teaching and working methods Lectures which include theory, problem solving and applications.
 Exercises which are intended to give individual training in problem solving.
 A laboratory course with emphasis on modelling and the use of optimization software.
-Examination LAB1 Laboratory Work 1 credits U, G TEN1 Written examination 5 credits U, 3, 4, 5
+Examination LAB1 Laboratory course 2 credits U, G TEN 1 Written examination 4 credits U, 3, 4, 5 Grades Four-grade scale, LiU, U, 3, 4, 5

-Grades

-Four-grade scale, LiU, U, 3, 4, 5

-Other information

-Supplementary courses: Optimization, advanced course, Applied optimization - project course, Mathematical optimization.
+Other information Supplementary courses: Mathematical optimization.

 About teaching and examination language

 The teaching language is presented in the Overview tab for each course.
 The examination language relates to the teaching language as follows:

 - If teaching language is Swedish, the course as a whole or in large parts, is taught in Swedish.
 Please note that although teaching language is Swedish, parts of the course could be given in English.
 Examination language is Swedish.

 - If teaching language is Swedish/English, the course as a whole will be taught in English if students without prior knowledge of the Swedish language participate.
 Examination language is Swedish or English (depending on teaching language).

 - If teaching language is English, the course as a whole is taught in English.
 Examination language is English.

 Other

 The course is conducted in a manner where both men's and women's experience and knowledge are made visible and developed.

 The planning and implementation of a course should correspond to the course syllabus.
 The course evaluation should therefore be conducted with the course syllabus as a starting point.

 Department

 Matematiska institutionen

 Director of Studies or equivalent

 Nils-Hassan Quttineh

 Examiner

-Torbjörn Larsson
+Oleg Burdakov

 Course website and other links

-http://courses.mai.liu.se/GU/TAOPo7
+http://courses.mai.liu.se/GU/TAOP24

 Education components

-Preliminary scheduled hours: 60 h Recommended self-study hours: 100 h
+Preliminary scheduled hours: 40 h Recommended self-study hours: 120 h

 Course literature

 Books

+Henningsson, Mathias m.fl., (2010) Optimeringslära övningsbok 2. uppl.
+Lund:

+Studentlitteratur, 2010 ISBN: 9789144067605

-Lundgren, Jan, Rönnqvist, Mikael, Värbrand, Peter, (2008) Optimeringslära 3. uppl.
-Lund : Studentlitteratur, 2008 ISBN: 9789144053141
+Lundgren, Jan, Rönnqvist, Mikael, Värbrand, Peter, (2008) Optimeringslära 3.

-Compendia

-Other

-Exempelsamling: Optimeringslära grk för Y
+uppl.
+Lund: Studentlitteratur, 2008

+ISBN: 9789144053141